Purcell Trench manufacturing company

 Why should race, intelligence, family history or salary level determine whether a person can engage in the timeless sport of standing in a stream and casting a fishing rod, or hike along a mountain trail, or take the family to a lovely natural setting for a picnic on a perfect fall day?

 Some fee advocates emphasize they are opposed to fees for land use but insist the public should pay for amenities and service from which they benefit directly.
-Maybe it is just me; I cannot grasp the logic.
+Maybe it is just me, I cannot grasp the logic.
 If a private landowner elects to build a picnic table on her land with her own money, it seems perfectly reasonable for her to charge me a fee to use the picnic table.
 However, if a federal agency we pay with tax dollars to administer our public land elects to build a picnic table with public tax dollars, why do I have to pay to use the public picnic table?

 Let’s look at the efficacy, fairness and cost of a longstanding fee based recreation program: